tiagorg/talk-backbone-tricks-and-treats/README.md

     }
 ```
 - However, we must remember to manually call this method whenever we destroy a View.
-- A good practice is a Manager to keep the current View:
+- Good practice: use a *Manager* to maintain the current View:
 ```javascript
     showView: function(view) {
       if (this.currentView) {